dekatzenel/cs205-final-project/README.md

 +-- Report.ipynb
 ```

+`Report.ipynb` is our project website.
+This notebook gives the background for our project, describes our implementations, interprets our results, and discusses parallelism in
+ the context of this project.

 All code for this project is located inside of the `Code\` folder.

 There are multiple files that can serve as the starting point for the code in this repository.
 To run the code, enter `python <NAME_OF_FILE>` into the commandline.